March 13, 2018

-Katie Coppoletta, owner and operator of Fiddlehead Farm in Corbett, Oregon, credits the farm’s success in part to the support they’ve received from federal conservation and research programs.
+Katie Coppoletta, owner and operator of the certified organic Fiddlehead Farm in Corbett, Oregon, credits the farm’s success in part to the support they’ve received from federal conservation and research programs.

 “In the 10 years Fiddlehead Farm has been in operation,” said Coppoletta, “we have seen steady growth, largely due to the support we have received from federal programs.
 We’ve been able to get assistance for planting cover crops that put nutrients back into the soil and increase water retention, as well as help to build high tunnels that allow us to keep growing even when the weather isn’t ideal.”